 - Digital thermometer or multimeter with thermometer function

-1. Make sure all the radiators have been bled.
-Turn off the central heating and allow the radiators to cool.
+Bleed all radiators.
+Turn off the central heating (1) and allow the radiators to cool.

-2. Familiarise yourself with the valves.
-This is the lockshield.
+Remove the lockshield (2).
 It will usually have a push-on cap or one that is secured with a screw through the top.
-Remove it.

-6. Turn the central heating back on and note down the order the radiators heat up.
+Turn the central heating back on and note down the order the radiators heat up (6).
 Those nearest the boiler normally get hot first.
 If you’ve got a lot of radiators, get an assistant to help.
 Turn the heating off and wait while the radiators cool down.

-7. When the radiators are cool, switch the heating back on and go to the first radiator on your list.
+When the radiators are cool, switch the heating back on and go to the first radiator on your list.
 Turn the lockshield valve clockwise until it is closed and then open it by a quarter of a turn.
-Once the radiator has warmed up, take a temperature reading at the pipework leading to one of the valves.
+Once the radiator has warmed up, take a temperature reading at the pipework leading to one of the valves (7).

 Now take a temperature reading at the pipework leading to the valve on the other end of the radiator and open the lockshield valve gradually until there’s a 12°C difference between now and the reading you took in step 5 (allow a couple of minutes after each adjustment for the temperature to change).